-This patented assembly is installed in the same holes roller returns are, using the same mounting hardware as shown in Figure 2.4.
+The EZ-Glide return assembly is installed by using the same mounting holes and hardware as the roller returns.
+See Figure 2.4.

 Some conveyors require a heavy duty nose cone to be installed in the trough section near the head.
 Check the packing list to see if one is supplied for the conveyor being installed.
+A labeled box will contain the heavy duty nose cone along with the hardware and instruction sheet.
 See figure 2.5.